 Giving money to political candidates, especially without disclosing it to the public or your bosses, is about as dumb as you can get and expect to keep your job as a journalist.
 Still, Keith has a heart, even if perhaps he wore it on his sleeve too often.
 And for that, I think of him fondly and hope to see him on air someday soon in a proper venue for his passionate points of view.

-- This Is Olbermann's Waterloo, writes Colby Hall
+- This Is Olbermann's Waterloo, writes Colby Hall at Mediaite:

 His admission to giving private money to campaign efforts of Democratic candidates completely blurs the line between journalism and advocacy, which is ironically the very issue he consistently takes umbrage with regarding Fox News opinion media.
 This event now offers the ammunition his enemies have long sought, at a time when MSNBC management no longer has the will, nor power, to protect Olbermann in the way they once did.